-According to the SANBI BGIS website, the western part of the site, where the burial site is situated, is located within an Ecological Support Area ("ESA").
-The site, however, is not located within a Critical Biodiversity Area ("CBA").
-Only part of the property falls within a National threatened ecosystem, where Bokkeveld Sandstone Fynbos Vegetation occur, which is an endangered vegetation type.
+According to the SANBI BGIS website, the western part of the site, where the burial site is situated, is located within a Critical Biodiversity Area ("CBA").
+Only part of the property falls within a National threatened ecosystem, where Bokkeveld Sandstone Fynbos Vegetation occur, which is an ecosystem categorised as Vulnerable in terms of Section 52 of the National Environmental Management: Biodiversity Act (NEMBA), 2014.
 But because of the property being completely transformed due to past development activities, the impacts will not be of significance because there is no natural vegetation present on the site.
+Please refer to figure 6 below.

-Figure 5: SANBI BGIS CBA Map.
-The western part of the site is located within an ESA.
+Figure 6: SANBI BGIS CBA Map.
+The western part of the site (blue dot) is located within an CBA.